uqlibrary/uqlibrary-reusable-components/README.md

 ### Updating IA

+BUEA staff are able to make changes to the Mega Menu.
+Instructions:

-Make sure your branch is set to master.
-Make your changes to this file, either through the GitHub interface or you can use the [GitHub Client](https://desktop.github.com/).
+* Make sure your branch is set to master.
+* Changes can be made either through the GitHub interface or you can use the [GitHub Client](https://desktop.github.com/).
+* Make your changes to this file:

 https://github.com/uqlibrary/uqlibrary-reusable-components/blob/master/resources/uql-menu.json

-Once you have committed (and pushed if using a client) the changes, a build will automatically be triggered.
+* Once you have committed (and pushed if using a client) the changes, a build will automatically be triggered.
 You can monitor the status of the build here:

 [Codeship for re-usable components](https://codeship.com/projects/99389)

 This checks the syntax, runs the tests and then triggers a rebuild of the cache.
 This can take from 15-20 minutes to complete and the file should then be live.

+After BUEA staff have made changes, developers should start the following builds:

+* uqlibrary-reusable-components on master (build should happen from initial push to github)
+* uqlibrary-pages on production (pulls master of reusable, no release necessary) - updates homepage
+* uqlibrary-reusable-components on production (merge master into prod and push) - updates drupal at web.library.uq.edu.au

 ### Applications Customisations